 - 1st SAS, 2nd R, 999th Python 🙂

 If you’re interested in comparing any of these results to our “deeper dive” from last year, you can check out this blog post.
-We also presented more detail on these results in a 15-minute webinar, and you can find the recording on our YouTube channel.
+We also presented more detail on these results in a 15-minute webinar, and you can find the recording on our YouTube channel or view the video below.
 We always find the evolution of tools and methodologies in predictive analytics to be pretty interesting, so we look forward to this every year.
 What did you think of the results, did anything surprise you?
 Let us know in the comments!